Austrian wine has a rich history dating back thousands of years.

 2020 | Ruster Ausbruch | 250 | Blaufränkisch, Zweigelt |

-Steiermark, in southeastern Austria, is known for cooler climate and its focus on aromatic white grapes.
+Steiermark, in the south-east, is known for cooler climate with focus on aromatic white grapes.

 Soil: Volcanic and sedimentary.